Perpy-del/uptick_sql/README.md

 **[Back to Table of Contents](https://github.com/Perpy-del/uptick_sql?tab=readme-ov-file#table-of-contents)**

-To start the MyQuizPal application on your local environment, run the following command:
+To start the uptick_sql application on your local environment, run the following command:

 npm run start:dev

-Visit `http://localhost:PORT` in your web browser to access the application.
+Visit `http://localhost:PORT/api` in your web browser to access the application.

 **Base URL**
 Main URL